AbdelrhmanSror/cash_app/README.md

 * you can search for a specific cash by cash value or description you previously setuped while registering cash.
 * you can filter cash based on number of criteria you choose either by date (week ,month,year,last week,last month ,last year,custom date)
 ,type of cash(cash in ,cash out ,all) ,order by cash or date.
+* you can even edit,delete or archive single cash row by swiping.

  ## Screenshots
 # main screen